What type of content do you primarily create?

 Source: YouTube

-These days, the 1:1 aspect ratio is mostly used on social media platforms like Instagram.
-It’s perfect for short-form videos with simple framing and simple content.
-The square format can help to focus a viewer’s attention on singular subjects.
+These days, the 1:1 aspect ratio is mostly used on social media platforms like Instagram and Facebook.
+It's perfect for short-form videos with simple framing and straightforward content.
+The square format can help to focus a viewer's attention on singular subjects, making it ideal for product demonstrations, portraits, and concise storytelling.

 4:3 (Fullscreen)